ycpcs/fys100-fall2016/labs/lab05.md

 Plug in your headphones and *adjust the system volume to a low setting*.
 Run the sketch and click the mouse in the window.
 You will hear 8 electronic bass drum beats.
 (If you don't hear them, raise the volume a bit and click again.)
 So what is going on?

 The important part of the sketch is the `create` function.
 This function is responsible for creating instruments, rhythms, melodies, figures, and arranging the figures into a composition.
-(Don't worry, we'll explain what all of that means in a bit.)
 Basically, this is the function where you specify what you want to hear.
 Let's take a look at what we have in this initial `create` function.

 {% highlight java %}
 tempo(110, 4);